joomengine/jcb-documentation/063-Proposed-Collaborative-Workflow-in-JCB.md

 * Layouts

 JCB also includes a **comprehensive permissions system**, allowing fine-grained control over who can view, edit, or manage specific areas.
-By assigning user groups in Joomla’s Access Control List (ACL), you can enable different levels of contribution.
+By assigning user groups in Joomla's Access Control List (ACL), you can enable different levels of contribution.

 > **Tip:** You can configure permissions for JCB itself under *Components → Component Builder → Options → Permissions.*